 2. Resellers

 Resellers purchase products from the company producing them and then resell them to the appropriate customer for profit.
 Often, Resellers are the intermediary between the company and the final customer.
-As a result, customers go directly to resellers to initiate the purchase, and then the reseller works to source and fulfil the order.
+As a result, customers go directly to resellers to initiate the purchase, and then the reseller works to source and fulfill the order.

 3. Distributors